clstoulouse/motu-client-python/README.md

 # <a name="UsageExamples">Usage examples</a>
 In the following examples, variable ${MOTU\_USER} and ${MOTU\_PASSWORD} are user name and user password used to connect to the CAS server for single sign on.
 ${MOTU\_SERVER\_URL} is the URL on the MOTU HTTP(s) server.
 For example http://localhost:8080/motu-web/Motu.
-Commands "./motu-client.py" can be replaced by "python -m motu-client" if it has been installed with [PIP method](#UsagePIP).
+Commands "./motu-client.py" has to be replaced by "python -m motu-client" if it has been installed with [PIP method](#UsagePIP).

 ## <a name="UsageExamplesDownload">Download</a>